Kenneth-lekeanyi/eks-cicd-demo/README.md

 -	SNS topic ARN (optional) ***(This is when you want to set it up such that if there is any approval it will send you a notification. for now we are leaving it blank)***
 -	URL for review. (optional) ***(This is when you have build a URL like https://www.w35chools.com/or facebook.
 And you want to test it to see if it works. you can just insert it here.
 So for our demo)***
 •	URL for review: https://www.w3schools.com/
-•	Comments-optional: **please Verify and approve the deployment. here is the ECR image URI: #{buildvariables.IMAGE-URL}**
+•	Comments-optional: **please Verify and approve the deployment. here is the ECR image URI: #{buildvariables.IMAGE-URI}**
 •	Variable namespace-optional: **Approvalvariables**
 •	Click now on “done”
 - At this stage we should see the newly added action in the approval stage;